ovh/docs/pages/manage_and_operate/kms/architecture-overview/guide.en-gb.md

 ---
 title: "OVHcloud KMS Architecture overview"
 excerpt: "Discover how we handle the security of the OVHcloud KMS"
-updated: 2024-05-14
+updated: 2024-05-28
 ---

 > [!warning]
 >
 > OVHcloud KMS will be open soon in beta.
 This guide may be incomplete and will be updated during the beta phase.
-> Do not hesitate to give us feedbacks on the dedicated Discord channel : https://discord.gg/ovhcloud
+> Do not hesitate to provide us with feedback on the dedicated Discord channel : <https://discord.gg/ovhcloud>.
 >

 ## Objective